-Part of the uncertainty in the IPCC CO2 EFs for drained organic forest soils may derive from differences between GHG flux monitoring methods (chamber- vs. eddy covariance techniques) and soil C stock inventory methods that produce very different types of data (Jauhiainen et al., 2019).
+Part of the uncertainty in the IPCC CO2 EFs for drained organic forest soils may derive from differences between GHG flux monitoring methods (chamber- vs. eddy covariance techniques) and soil C stock inventory methods (see e.g., Jauhiainen et al., 2019).
 In IPCC (2014) flux and stock inventory data were pooled together.
 Gaseous flux monitoring enables linking the monitored CO2 dynamics to the environmental conditions prevailing during the monitoring period, whereas the estimate in soil C stock inventories is a net change in soil C-stocks over decades-long periods in the past.
 The soil CO2 balance estimates based on these fundamentally different methods could, and should, be compared if sufficient data representing comparable site conditions exist.